 Whittier College is proud to have one of the most ethnically diverse student populations among liberal arts colleges in America.
 Thus—both within the classroom and without Whittier is an ideal community within which to experience cultural diversity: to learn to appreciate and communicate with others from a variety of backgrounds.

-Whittier College's co-curricular programs—including Residential Life, Faculty Masters Program, the Cultural Center, College athletics, and various clubs and organizations—are designed to foster cultural awareness and cross-cultural interaction, as we attempt to forge a single community made up of many complex strands and unique individuals.
+Whittier College's co-curricular programs—including Residential Life, Faculty Masters Program, the Office of Equity and Inclusion, College athletics, and various clubs and organizations—are designed to foster cultural awareness and cross-cultural interaction, as we attempt to forge a single community made up of many complex strands and unique individuals.

 Virtually all activities on campus work toward this end, but some programs make diversity issues their central focus.
 Activities on campus that showcase diversity always do so in a way that is inclusive, welcoming all interested students, faculty, and staff.

-Whittier College’s Cultural Center exists to sponsor and co-sponsor such ongoing programs and resources such as, but not limited to:
+Whittier College’s Office of Equity and Inclusion exists to sponsor and co-sponsor such ongoing programs and resources such as, but not limited to:

 - Diverse Identities Month